UNITED study protocol

 Step 1: Select

-Choose a section from the most invasive part of the tumour for microscopic analysis.
+Choose a section from the most invasive part of the tumor for microscopic analysis.

 Step 2: Magnify

-View with a 2.5x or 5x magnification and find the part with the most stroma visible.
+View with a 2.5x or 5x magnification and find the area with the most stroma visible.

 Step 3: Zoom in

 Zoom in and view that with a 10x magnification.
-Ensure that tumour cells are visible on all four sides of the area.
-Preferably with as much stroma as possible in between.
+Ensure that tumor cells are visible on all four sides of the area, and the least amount of other tissue as possible.

 Step 4: Estimate percentage